About Us

 Located in the Northern Channel of Lake Huron, St. Joseph Island is a 40-minute drive east of Sault Ste.
 Marie, Ontario along the TransCanada Highway.
 It is home to some of the largest Maple Syrup producers in Ontario and is known for its vibrant Arts scene.
 It’s also becoming a popular cycling destination because of its mostly paved or surface-treated roads, low traffic and scenic views.

-Shane and Heather are volunteers on the Township of St. Joseph’s Events Committee, helping out with the Just Passin’ Through Concert Series held at the Old Town Hall in Richards Landing throughout the year, as well as the Go North Music Festival held on St. Joseph Island in July.
+St. Joseph Island Coffee Roasters supports the Township of St. Joseph’s Events Committee, sponsoring the Just Passin’ Through Concert Series held at the Old Town Hall in Richards Landing throughout the year and the Go North Music Festival held on St. Joseph Island in July with coffee and tea donations.
 St. Joseph Island Coffee Roasters donates coffee and tea for the enjoyment of those who attend these musical events, with all money collected going back to the events committee.

 Where To Buy